-Control Center does all database work under the "SQLMSTR" ID.
-This ID needs DBA authority in every database it manages.
-Be sure you have completed the installation step that grants DBA authority to SQLMSTR.
+Control Center requires an ID with DBA authority to connect to every database it manages.
+Be sure you have completed the installation step that grants DBA authority to this ID.

 How to Invoke

 Using the Screens

 You can enter the transaction ID "SQM" from a blank CICS screen to access Control Center tools using the panel interface.
 From there, you can navigate through the product quickly and easily using ENTER and the function keys.